310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_1.md

             Ah, everyone responded.
 I’m so happy to see so many positive reactions~♪
             {% endbubble %}
             {% bubble Shinobu norsmile2 %}
-            Shinkai-dono in particular enjoyed it quite a lot, it seems. “the fish on the right edge is lovely”…
+            Shinkai-dono in particular enjoyed it quite a lot, it seems.
+“The fish on the right edge is lovely”…
             {% endbubble %}
             {% bubble Shinobu northinking %}
             This was supposed to be a shuriken, but… Now that he mentions it, it does sort of look like a fish too, huh?